 Before you use Tablestore, you must understand the terms described in the following table.

-|Instance||An instance is an entity used to manage tables and data in Tablestore.
-Each instance is equivalent to a database.
+|Instance||An entity that uses and manages Tablestore.
 Tablestore implements access control and resource metering for applications at the instance level.|

 |Read/write throughput||The read/write throughput is measured by read/write capacity units (CUs), which is the smallest billing unit for read and write operations.|

 |Region||A region is a physical data center of Alibaba Cloud.|